kvssJ/5x6-led-matrix/README.md

 <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/92113002-f60f-465e-a9b8-2750b7009068" />

-I used something called Bit Angle Modulation (shortened to BAM) to control the brightness of the LEDs.
+I used something called Bit Angle Modulation (shortened to BAM) to control the brightness of the individual LEDs.

 Typically, to control the brightness of an LED using an Arduino, an easy method is using Pulse Width Modulation.
 For stuff like LEDs or motors, I can use the analog pins and inbuilt functions like analogWrite().
 PWM works by sending multiple high and low pulses, kind of like turning a switch on and off really fast.